 Healthy Communities Play an Important Role

 Chronic disease isn't just about individual choices.
 We know that healthy environments and access to healthy, or unhealthy, food makes a big difference in personal health.
-Snohomish Health District partners with communities and organizations through our Healthy Communities program to help reduce chronic disease in the county.
+Snohomish County Health Department partners with communities and organizations through our Healthy Communities program to help reduce chronic disease in the county.